-I owe this experiment to Sophie, a sex-crazed Belgian nympho I shared a room with in Manila while the city was under a heavy typhoon, leaving us both stuck there for two days with no electricity and dozens of small candles.
-Frustrated, Sophie told me she never met a twenty-something man with such a low sex drive (‘It’s like you’re 60 years old!’ she said), and caused me to rethink the efficiency of the vegan lifestyle I used to praise almost dogmatically.
+I owe this experiment to Sophie, a sex-crazed Belgian nympho I shared a room with in Manila while the city was under a heavy typhoon, leaving us both stuck there for two days with dozens of small candles and no electricity.
+Frustrated with my sexual stamina, Sophie told me she never met a twenty-something man with such a low sex drive, causing me to rethink the efficiency of the vegan lifestyle I used to praise dogmatically.

-So let’s get to the point.
-How to increase testosterone naturally and reap the same great feeling?
+So let’s dive right in to the point.
+How to increase testosterone naturally without supplements and achieve the same Wolverine feeling?

 Men produce approximately ten times more testosterone than women, which is the reason why females can never gain manly amounts of muscle mass naturally.
 But don’t be fooled and think that testosterone is not important for women too – it is, very.
 Both sexes need it for a proper sexual and physical function.
 We men produce it mainly in our testicles while women in their ovaries.

 Testosterone also plays a crucial role in the synthesis of protein and helps rebuild muscle tissue from amino acids.
 It’s also crucial for maintaining that same tissue.
 So if a healthy, strong, ripped and sexual life is something you’d like to be proud of, you’ll do yourself a great deal of favor by getting your testosterone levels optimized.

 Many countries around the world feast on testicles.
 In Spain, for example, you’ll find the testicles of bullfighting beasts in top restaurants.
 Even if you go to the U.S, you can find bull testicles often by the name of ‘Rocky Mountain oysters’.
 They serve them with a cocktail sauce dip.
 Heck, there’s a restaurant literally five minutes away from me right now, and they serves turkey’s testicles in a wrap, Israeli-style.